 When bartenders are getting slammed, they’re probably not thinking about upselling.
 Sure they teach it in bartending school, but it’s a bit of a lost art.
 And it's a clutch skill.
 A grasp of upselling techniques, whether for cocktails, wine, or beer, will help any bartender turn a slow shift around.
+It can greatly include the profit you make in a night so your mastery of the standard pour is crucial.
+You can also use drink menu engineering to make the more profitable items stand out.

 If you want to know how to upsell as a bartender, you’re in the right place.
 Here are some tried-and-true tips that will turn any slow night into a bankable one.